 - European Program Manager for Democracy International

 Daniela Vancic develops the European projects of Democracy International, including being responsible for all activities related to the European Citizens’ Initiative.
-Before joining the team of Democracy International last spring, she worked as a campaign manager for the Michigan Democratic Party and worked in the human rights department of the Serbian Mission to the United Nations in Geneva.
+Before joining the team of Democracy International, she worked as a campaign manager for the Michigan Democratic Party and worked in the human rights department of the Serbian Mission to the United Nations in Geneva.
 She received her master’s degree in International Relations at the Geneva School of Diplomacy and International Relations and holds Serbian and USA citizenships.

 Dr Christian Huesmann

 Dr Christian Huesmann is a Project Manager at the Bertelsman Stiftung.
 The Bertelsmann Stiftung is an independent foundation under private law, based in Gütersloh, Germany.
 It promotes reform processes to build a future-oriented society.
 Christian has worked for several years on public and citizens participation, first academically, then in the private sector and now within civil society.
 He has created and was part of several international and national participation networks such as the NeWater project and the German based “Allianz Vielfältige Demokratie”, and conducted and evaluated multiple civic engagement projects on the regional, federal and international level.
 Christian is a political scientist with a Master and doctoral degree (PhD) and a strong focus on democratic and environmental issues.